GamesCrafters/GamesmanClassic/doc/build-instructions-linux.md

 ./mttt
 ```

-To start up the graphical GamesmanClassic interface, you may go to the `bin/` directory and type:
+To start up the optional graphical GamesmanClassic interface, you may go to the `bin/` directory and type:

 ```bash
 # Run the new GUI